 Bid adjustments represent a percentage change in your bids.
 They're applied on top of the bids that Google Ads uses to show your ad: your custom bids or the ad group bid, if no custom bids are set.
 Bid adjustments for any ad group-level targeting methods can be set from -90% to +900%.

-You can set bid adjustments at the campaign level (for times, days, and locations), as well as at the ad group level for individual targeting methods and top content.
+You can set bid adjustments at the campaign level (for times, days, and locations), and at the ad group level for individual targeting methods.
 However, you can’t have bid adjustments and custom bids for the same targeting method.
 Device bid adjustments are available both at the campaign and ad group levels.

 If you make multiple adjustments in the same campaign, all of the bid adjustments will be multiplied together to determine how much your bid will increase or decrease.
-Learn more about setting campaign-level bid adjustments.
+Learn more About bid adjustments

 If you’re using Enhanced cost-per-click (ECPC) with manual bidding, smart pricing may adjust your cost-per-click (CPC) bids for Display campaigns or Search campaigns with Display Expansion.
 This saves you time and work by estimating the value of clicks and adjusting bids automatically, improving performance towards your goals.